 Debt of a company likely to default

-Distressed debt refers to the securities of a government or company which has either defaulted, is under bankruptcy protection or is under distress and moving towards the aforementioned situations in the near future.
+Distressed debt refers to the securities of a government or company which has either defaulted, is under bankruptcy protection, or is under distress and moving towards the aforementioned situations in the near future.
 It includes all credit instruments that are trading at a significant discount and have a spread substantially wider than the industry average.
-Distressed debt is a part of the leveraged and high-yield loan market.
-They are below investment grade debt.
-The most common distressed debt securities are bank debt, bonds, trade claims and common and preferred shares.
+Distressed debt is a part of the leveraged and high-yield loan market, and is rated below investment grade debt.
+The most common distressed debt securities are bank debt, bonds, trade claims, and common and preferred shares.

-So circling back to our question.
-What is distressed debt?
-Distressed debt is not issued deliberately by an institution – they are only issued when the institution is in a situation of financial distress due to the market economy/industry wide trends, internal mismanagement or both.
+So circling back to our question: What is distressed debt?
+Distressed debt is not issued deliberately by an entity – they are only issued when the entity is in a situation of financial distress due to the market economy/industry wide trends, internal mismanagement, or both.
 When a company is in financial distress, the original holders of the issued securities sell them to new buyers at a significantly discounted price.
-These new buyers hold the securities while the institution restructures and sell them after their value appreciates.
+These new buyers hope to hold the securities while the company restructures and sell them after their value appreciates.

 Distressed debt is sold for a very small fraction of its par value and offers a rate of return 1000 basis points higher than the risk-free rate of return.
 This is so because distressed debt is a high risk-high return debt security.
-Given the financially distressed position of the institution, the potential for default is high.
+Given the financially distressed position of the issuer, the potential for default is high.
 However, financial distress is also a precursor to corporate restructuring.
-In the event that the corporate restructuring is successful, the institution is saved from bankruptcy and/or liquidation, allowing the debt security to be repaid in full.
+In the event that the corporate restructuring is successful and the company is saved from bankruptcy and/or liquidation, then the debt security is likely to be repaid in full.

 So what is distressed debt used for in terms of investments?
-Distressed debt firms become a major creditor in the distressed institution by purchasing a large number of the institution’s securities.
+Distressed debt firms become a major creditor of the distressed issuer by purchasing a large number of the issuer’s securities.
 They then have the leverage to prescribe the terms for the reorganization.
 If the reorganization is successful, they get a positive return on investment.
-Should the institution be liquidated, distressed debt firms may recover the entire amount invested because they are entitled to be repaid before equity holders.
+Should the company be liquidated, distressed debt firms may recover the entire amount invested because they are entitled to be repaid before equity holders.